 The public will have the occasion to explore for five days the works of Contemporary Visionary Artists from the 8th to 12th of November 2017.
 More than 30 artists and museums of international repute are invited : the famous HR Giger Museum in Gruyères, Switzerland, the Ernst Fuchs Museum in Vienna, Austria, the Museum of Fantasy and Visionary Art "Naïa" in Rochefort-en-Terre in France, as well as the Gérard Di-Maccio Museum in Japan.

 The wish of this non-profit association is to promote Contemporary Visionary Art in Switzerland.
 Relating to the official status, the associaton collaborates with famous international artists and showcases also new talents.
 The goal is also to reunite the principal movements of visionary art: for example the school of Ernst Fuchs in Austria, the visionaries of France, Great Britain, the United States, Japan and Europe in general.
-In Switzerland it's the art of HR Giger, of Pavlina (Boroshova), as well as the group Peinture par Ressenti, painting by intuition, founded by Patricia Carron, who is also part of this international movement.
-The related genres of symbolism, surrealism, fantastic art, as well as art-channeling enrich the contemporary visionary variaty.
+In Switzerland it's the art of HR Giger, of Pavlina (Boroshova), as well as the group Peinture par Ressenti, painting by intuition, founded by Patricia Carron, who are part of this international movement.
+The related genres of symbolism, surrealism, fantasy art, as well as art-channeling enrich the contemporary visionary variaty.

-"The Visionary world is defined as a world of journey" says the author Michel Random (2) of the referenc book "L'Art Visionnaire".
-In this inner journey, it is the eye wide awake of the traveller, capable of seeing various worlds, to penetrate the invisible with the visible.
-The artists allow themselves to be guided by their intuition and are able to trace on canvas or paper what they understand : the vision of unity.
+"The Visionary world is by definition the world of the journey" says the French writer and film-maker Michel Random (2), the author of the reference book "L'Art Visionnaire".
+In this inner journey, he mentions the eye wide awake of the traveller, which is capable of penetrating the invisible with the visible.
+The artists allow themselves to be guided by their intuition and are able to trace on canvas or paper what they perceived: the vision of unity.
 It's a world that the ancient figurative visionary creators have transmitted to the next generation.
 They count among the predecessors Hieronymus Bosch (1453-1516), Leonardo da Vinci (1452-1519), the Swiss painter Johann Heinrich Füssli (1741-1825), Goya (1746-1828), William Blake (1757-1827), William Turner (1775-1851), Gustave Moreau (1826-1898), Max Ernst (1891-1976), certain works of Salvador Dali (1904-1989), Leonor Fini (1908-1996), as well as Ernst Fuchs (1930-2015) to cite some exemples.